dat-ecosystem-archive/dat-node/readme.md

 Import files to your Dat Archive from the directory using [hyperdrive-import-files](https://github.com/juliangruber/hyperdrive-import-files/).
 Options are passed to the importer module. `cb` is called when import is finished.

+Returns the importer event emitter.

+##### Importer Ignore Option: `opts.ignore`

 `dat-node` provides a default ignore option, ignoring the `.dat` folder and all hidden files or directories.

-Returns the importer event emitter.
+Use `opts.ignoreHidden = false` to import hidden files or folders, except the `.dat` directory.

+*It's important that the `.dat` folder is not imported because it contains a private key that allows the owner to write to the archive.*

 #### `var stats = dat.trackStats()`